MannLabs/CKG/docs/source/intro/getting-started-with-requirements.rst

 	$ R --version

 And that R is installed in ``/usr/local/bin/R``:

 .. code-block:: bash

 	$ which R

-To install the neccessary R packages, simply initiate R (terminal or shell) and run:
+To install the necessary R packages, simply initiate R (terminal or shell) and run:

 .. code-block:: python

 	install.packages('BiocManager')
 	BiocManager::install()
 	BiocManager::install(c('AnnotationDbi', 'GO.db', 'preprocessCore', 'impute'))